 Similar to Chris Voss, To influence people Robert Greene recommends you stop trying to push them.
-Instead, take a step back and assume an inferiority position.
-Ask them for advice, make them feel good.
+Instead, take a step back and assume an inferior position.
+Ask them for advice, and make them feel good.

-Make a small favor for them, induce them to reciprocate.
+Make a small favor for them, and induce them to reciprocate.

 Instead, remind them of what they’ve done for you in the past.
 Confirm their self-opinion as good people.